Conditions Lasik Treats

 Adults may first notice problems seeing a movie, watching television or driving at night.

-Hyperopia happens when an eye does not have enough focusing power.
+This condition happens when an eye does not have enough focusing power.
 A hyperopic person sees better far away than close up, so they are “far-sighted”.
 Although hyperopia can be inherited, many people become farsighted as they age.

 First signs and Symptoms: